cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 Free trial credits are applied to the first $400 in costs for all clusters created in your organization, regardless of the plan: CockroachDB CockroachDB {{ site.data.products.standard }}, CockroachDB {{ site.data.products.advanced }}, or CockroachDB {{ site.data.products.basic }}.

-Monthly billing begins when the free trial ends: on the day that the last credit is used, or when any remaining credits expire.
-By the end of the trial, you must provide a payment method to prevent interruptions in service or loss of data.
+Monthly billing begins when the free trial ends: on the day that the last credit is used, or upon expiration of credit, if any remains.
+By the end of the trial, you must provide a payment method for continued billing to prevent interruptions in service or loss of data.

 ### Eligibility

 For a user who signs up with CockroachDB Cloud, only their first organization is eligible for free trial credits.
 Users invited to an organization do not qualify for additional credits.
-If provided with necessary permissions, they can create clusters that will share the organization's existing credits.
+If provided with necessary permissions, such users can create clusters that will share the organization's existing credits.

-Only organizations charged monthly by credit card are eligible for the free trial.
 The free trial offer does not apply to organizations that are billed by invoice.

 ### View your credit balance

-To check your free credit balance and see how much time is remaining before your free credit expires, navigate to **Billing** in the CockroachDB Cloud Console.
+To check your free credit balance and see how much time is remaining before your free credit expires, navigate to the [Get Started](https://cockroachlabs.cloud/get-started) page or your [Billing](https://cockroachlabs.cloud/billing/overview) overview in the CockroachDB Cloud Console.

 ## Free trial notifications

 During your free trial, you will receive email notifications from Cockroach Labs with information about the status of your trial.
-These emails are sent to the user who originally signed up for CockroachDB Cloud.
+These emails are sent to Org Administrators and Billing Coordinators.

 An email is sent when:

-- The trial begins, providing terms and resources for getting started.
+* The trial begins, providing terms and resources for getting started.
-- 50% of credits have been consumed or 50% of the time until credits expire has elapsed.
+* 50% of credits have been consumed or less than 15 days remain before credits expire.
-- 75% of credits have been consumed or less than 7 days remain before credits expire.
+* 75% of credits have been consumed or less than 7 days remain before credits expire.
-- The trial ends (all credits have been consumed or have expired).
+* The trial ends (all credits have been consumed or have expired).
-- Less than 24 hours remain in a post-expiration grace period.
+* Less than 24 hours remain in a post-expiration grace period.
-- The grace period ends, and trial clusters are deleted.
+* The grace period ends, and trial clusters are deleted.

 If you enter a payment method before the end of your free trial, you will not receive further email notifications about the trial.
 For more details, refer to [Add payment methods](#add-payment-methods).